neural-electrophysiology-tool-team/reptilearn/docs/mqtt_serial_bridge.md

 Once everything is configured you can run the bridge.
 Follow the instruction in the [user guide](user_guide.md) on how to run all parts of the system.
 Pressing Ctrl-C should stop the bridge.

 When the bridge is starting up the Arduino boards should send setup requests and you should see messages in the ReptiLearn log detailing the connected interfaces.
 If everything went well you should see your interfaces in this list.
-The arena menu in the ReptiLearn UI should also show and allow you to control the defined interfaces.
+The arena menu in the ReptiLearn UI should also display and allow you to control the defined interfaces.

 # Interface documentation